Ever been tagged in a photo you wish never existed?

 Touch up with translucent powder.

-We usually use translucent powder to as a finishing powder to mattify the face and complete our make-up.
+We usually use translucent powder as a finishing powder to mattify the face and complete our make-up.
 While most drug store brands offer a range of coloured powders to suit your skin tone, translucent powder is the one you really need.
 A translucent powder gives off the same effect regardless if you’re tan or pale, and it’s a smart way to save your coin.
 However, be careful not to overdo your application because white or translucent powders tend to be picked up more by flash photography.
 Only use the smallest amount of powder that you can to avoid looking like a shiny hot mess in pictures, and make sure you’re using a fluffy, soft brush.

 Pop on some highlighter at the right places.